icebarf/dy-chip8/README.md

 # DY Chip-8

 DY is a chip-8 interpreter (emulator) written in C. Graphics, Input, Sound have been implemented with the help SDL2.
-The emulator runs at 700Mhz using nanosleep per loop cycle.
+The emulator runs at 1 Mhz using nanosleep per loop cycle.
 It has the following features as of in 4 days of development time.

 ## Features
 - Runs at an oddball resolution of 1280*640
-- Beep sound as with the original CHIP-8 interpreter
+- Sound
+- Specify core speed at runtime
-- Printing memory, instruction disassembly and final screen state to terminal for debugging (WIP)
+- Builtin Debugging to terminal

 ## Showcase